 Dr. Michael Pakko has been a prominent economist in Arkansas for years, bringing information and analysis of the Arkansas economy to business and community leaders, and to the people of Arkansas.

 He has an established reputation in research and teaching, with a focus on the Arkansas economy.
+His analyses of economic issues have been sought by development organizations, the state legislature, and state administrative agencies.
+He is an active member of the Governor’s Council of Economic Advisors.

 As an effective communicator, Dr. Pakko is a frequent media commentator on the economy and politics of Arkansas.
 He plans to organize his campaign around promoting ideas for improving our electoral process.